alevike/Airsoft-Game-Timer/README.md

 ## Overview
 This project is an Arduino-based Airsoft Game Timer.
 It supports multiple game modes and is designed for DIY use.
 Commercial use is prohibited (see LICENSE).
+Wiki pages are also in progress, check documentation periodacially..

 ## Uploading Firmware to the Timer Board (*or Arduino Mega)
 You can upload the latest firmware to your Airsfot Timer board via FTDI adapter using `avrdude` and the wiring protocol.
 This method preserves the bootloader.